sonots/dummer/README.md

     You can specify a range of integers, then the generator picks one in the range (uniform) randomly

+## Relatives

+There is a [fluent-plugin-dummydata-producer](https://github.com/tagomoris/fluent-plugin-dummydata-producer), but I wanted to output dummydata to a log file.

 ## Contributing

 1. Fork it